CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint3.md

 | TestRecipeEdit                        | Response instructions are the same as supplied
 | TestRecipeEdit                        | Response ingredient is the same as supplied
 | TestRecipeEdit                        | Response image name is the same as supplied
+| TestRecipeEdit                        | Response user ID is the same as supplied
 | TestRecipeEdit                        | Return bad request for a recipe ID that does not exist
 | TestRecipeDelete                      | Able to delete recipes added in TestRecipePost
 | TestRecipeDelete                      | Return bad request for a recipe ID that does not exist